F1rrel/RenewedVillageGrowth/readme.txt

 - OpenTTD, v.
 1.10.x or newer.
 - GS SuperLib, v.
 40 (you can find it on BaNaNaS, also accessible through OTTD's "Online Content").
-- Industry sets: you can use Baseset (all climates), FIRS 1.3.0 and 3.0.12 (all economies), ECS 1.2 (any combination), YETI 0.1.6, NAIS 1.0.6.
+- Industry sets: you can use Baseset (all climates), FIRS 1.4 (all economies), FIRS 3 (all economies), FIRS 4 alpha (all economies), ECS 1.2 (any combination), YETI 0.1.6, NAIS 1.0.6, Improved Town Industries 1.3.
 Using RVG with any other unsupported industry set may result in odd - or unstable - behaviours.